 A distressed chalk paint finish is perfect for old fittings and outdoor furniture, especially if you want a perfect antique look.
 So, how to distress furniture with chalk paint?

-- Easy To Distress – Chalk paint is easy to distress because it has a matte and milky finish that is easy to sand.
+- It’s Easy to Do.
+Distressing furniture is easy as chalk paint has a matte and milky finish that is easy to sand.

 Here’s a chart that shows the pros and cons of distressing furniture before or after waxing: